mooseears/PortlandStateJavaWinter2022/airline/src/main/resources/edu/pdx/cs410J/jmeziere/README.txt

 	-readme
 		Display this readme.
 This option will not execute the rest of the program.
     -textFile filepath
+        Creates airline and flights from existing text file or creates a new text file and adds airline and flights to it.
+    -xmlFile filepath
-        Creates airline and flights from existing file or creates a new file and adds airline and flights to it.
+        Creates airline and flights from existing xml file or creates a new xml file and adds airline and flights to it.
     -pretty (filepath | -)
         Pretty prints the airline and its flights to either the file specified in filepath or to standard out.